 Spring Flowering Bulbs

-Besides planting the popular favourites such as Narcissus (daffodil) and Tulipa (tulip) there are many more spring-flowering bulbs to choose from including Crocus, Hyacinth, Galanthus (snowdrop) Cyclamen, Fritillaria, Iris, Muscari and Scilla.
-There are images below of some of the many different spring bulbs.
+Besides the popular favourites such as Narcissus (daffodil) and Tulipa (tulip) there are many more spring-flowering bulbs.
+I like to plant Crocus, Hyacinth, Galanthus (snowdrop) Cyclamen, Fritillaria, Iris, Muscari and Scilla.
+There are images below of some of the many spring bulbs.

-If you are buying spring bulbs loose at the garden center, select those which are of a good size and firm, as if you were picking onions in the supermarket avoid any that feel soft.
+If you are buying spring bulbs loose at the garden centre, select those which are of a good size and firm, just as if you were picking onions from the supermarket.
+Avoid any that feel soft.

-September is the time for planting most spring bulbs, although Hyacinth and Tulips should be left until October or even November.
-There are so many spring bulbs to choose from, checkout the Pinterest pages for ideas and inspiration, Tulips and also Pinterest Spring bulbs.
+Planting most spring bulbs is recommended in September, although Hyacinth and Tulips should be planted later, in October or even November.
+Checkout the Pinterest pages for ideas and inspiration, Tulips and also Pinterest Spring bulbs.

-If you are planting a display of spring bulbs, it's worth considering the variation flowering times.
-We know snowdrops flower early and Tulips much later, but there's more too it.
+If you are planting a display of spring bulbs, consider the variation of flowering times.
+We know snowdrops flower early and tulips much later, but there's more to it.
 Both Daffodils and Tulips each have a range of flowering times including early, mid-season and late.
-This means if you want certain combinations, say pink tulips with blue forget- me- nots, you will need a late flowering Tulip.
-If you want a combination of say red/orange tulip with Daffodil, you will need to check the exact type to ensure they will flower together.
+This means if you want certain combinations, say pink tulips with blue forget- me- nots, you will need a late flowering tulip.
+If you want a combination of red/orange tulip with Daffodil, you will need to check the exact type to ensure they will flower together.

 A quick rule of thumb is to plant all bulbs three times the depth of the type of bulb.
 This means shallower for smaller bulbs, deeper for large bulbs.
 For example, a snowdrop, as a tiny bulb, will be planted quite shallow; a large tulip planting will be deeper around 15cms.
-All Spring-flowering bulbs grow well in containers when they can be planted in layers when precise depth is less important provided the bulbs are not planted too shallow.
+All Spring-flowering bulbs grow well in containers.
+Plant in layers when precise depth is less important provided, the bulbs are not planted too shallow.
 More about growing daffodils.

 Detailed advice and images on how to plant spring bulbs

-Of all the spring bulbs, snowdrops can sometimes be tricky to get started, How to plant and grow snowdrops.
+Of all the spring bulbs, snowdrops can sometimes be tricky to get started.
+How to plant and grow snowdrops.
+Follow these tips and you will have a great Galanthus display.

 Different types of Spring Flowering Bulbs